AidosKuneen/aidos-node-v1/README.md

 The following parameters are optional:

-`-l or --local ipv4/ipv6 ,to select which ip address the node should be reachable on.
+`-l or --local ipv4/ipv6 , to select which ip address the node should be reachable on.
 Without this argument the ip address is selected automatically.
 This parameter is mostly helpful if you have multiple interfaces or if you want to run a node on DS-Lite to specify your ipv6`

 `-c or --enabled-cors enable the API cross origin filter: cors domain defined between ''`